- 1 The Apostles Equated the Lord to the Spirit

 Trinitarians do not believe that the Spirit of Christ was “manifest in the flesh” (1 Timothy 3:16).
 They do not believe that the Spirit of Christ appeared as the Angel of the Lord and Archangel in the New Testament.
 So modern translations record Acts 8:26 as “an Angel of the Lord.”
 But the translation of Acts 8:26 as “an Angel of the Lord” breaks the rule of Greek grammar.

 The King James Version correctly reads “the Angel of the Lord.”
 In the second century, a Greek Grammarian Scholar Apollonius Dyscolus described the rules of Greek grammar.
-He described a rule of Greek grammar, we call “Apollonius’ Canon.”
+He explained a rule of Greek grammar, we call “Apollonius’ Canon.”
 It says that if two nouns are anarthrous (presented without a definite article), and one governs the other, and one is known to require the definite article, then both nouns are read with the definite article.
 Otherwise, both nouns are read with an indefinite article.
 Therefore, the Greek expression Ἄγγελος δὲ Κυρίου (Angel of Lord), can only be translated as “the Angel of the Lord,” just as it was in the Old Testament.
 Apollonius’ Syntax of Greek Grammar was translated into Latin in 1590 by F. Portus and was the source of grammatical reference for the translators of the King James Version in 1611.
 The King James translators faithfully translated Matthew 1:20, Acts 5:19, 8:26, and Acts 12:7, as “the Angel of the Lord” (and Luke 1:11 as “an Angel of the Lord” describing the Angel Gabriel, because they understood that the Angel of Gabriel was not “the Angel of the Lord,” the Spirit of Christ).

 The expression “the Angel of the Lord” in the New Testament has no different meaning than it did in the OId Testament.
 The Angel of the Lord was the Spirit of Christ who appeared to Joseph, while the baby Jesus was in Mary’s womb, and later appeared to the Apostles after Jesus’ resurrection.